|1 – Introduction|

 - Predicting and evaluating economic issues

 Economists earned an average salary of $104,340 in 2018.
-Opportunities for this role are expected to grow at an average rate of 6% by the year 2026.
-Since the federal government employs a large number of economists, most opportunities for this job can be found in DC.
+This role’s opportunities are expected to grow at an average rate of 6% by 2026.
+Since the federal government employs many economists, most opportunities for this job can be found in DC.

 When you’re considering pursuing an online MBA in economics, it’s important to make sure you’re making the right choice.
 Before applying to an online MBA program, ask yourself some of the following questions:

 Do you feel comfortable pursuing a career that requires advanced mathematical and analytical skills?

 The study of economics is heavily based on math and analysis.
 If you’re not comfortable with your skill level either, it might be best to consider an alternative field of study.

 Are you interested in pursuing a high-level management position?

 MBA programs focusing on economics are well-rounded and teach students advanced management skills and solid education in economics.
 By obtaining an online MBA in economics, you’re equipping yourself with the necessary skills to work in a top-level management position.